rexich/dockerific-elk-vm/doc/setting_up_ubuntu_1404lts_virtualbox_part_01.md

-# A step by step guide of setting up and running Dockerific ELK using Ubuntu 14.04 LTS on VirtualBox
+# A step by step guide of setting up and running Dockerific ELK using Ubuntu 14.04 LTS on VirtualBox, part 1

 This assignment consists of setting up a virtual (guest) machine running Ubuntu Server 14.04 and Docker, and running the ELK stack (Elasticsearch, Logstash, Kibana) as separate Docker containers within.
 The result is an ELK stack running in the virtual machine, parsing the syslog, and displaying the data in Kibana.